keoko/sisyphus/README.md

 ### FEATURES
 - on re-loading app, remove directories and start clean
 - filter extension files not available
-- timbre logger added as a component. add log wrapper?
+- timbre logger added as a component. add log wrapper? look at pepa project
 - key definition in Schema
 - git repo security (credentials)
 - interesting hybrid model (push with gitconsul and pull REST)